airpamper/HOPEXGB/README.md

 code

-To create the heterogeneous disease-miRNA-lncRNA (DML) information network python preprocess.py
+python preprocess.py--To create the heterogeneous disease-miRNA-lncRNA (DML) information network

-To predict the associations of miRNAs/lncRNAs with diseases by HOPEXGB, run python HOPEXGB.py
+python HOPEXGB.py--To predict the associations of miRNAs/lncRNAs with diseases by HOPEXGB, run

 Requirements
 HOPEXGB is tested to work under Python 3.8.0+